Surface heating steers planetary-scale ocean circulation: Introduction

 Surface buoyancy forcing alters the ocean's density structure through heat and freshwater fluxes \citep{Large2009, Talley2011}.
 Together with the thermal wind relation,

 where $b(\boldsymbol{x}, t) = g (1 - \rho(\boldsymbol{x}, t) / \rho_0)$ is the buoyancy, with $g$ the gravitational acceleration, these density structure changes can be used to understand how changes in surface buoyancy forcing might impact ocean circulation.
 However, the relationship between surface buoyancy forcing and the horizontal circulation is complicated.
 For example, variations in mixed layer depth and non-linear feedbacks with the ocean circulation both influence how the surface buoyancy forcing is ``felt'' within the ocean.
 The mixed layer ingests a fraction of the surface buoyancy flux, which is reflected in the anomalous ocean's density within the layer.
 The amount of buoyancy forcing reaching the layers below is thus inversely related to the mixed layer depth, with a deeper mixed layer taking a longer time to relay the excess buoyancy forcing into the subsurface layers \citep{Xie2010} due to its higher effective heat capacity.
+The effect of surface heat flux on the near-surface buoyancy also depends on the thermal expansion coefficient of seawater, which varies spatially by an order of magnitude across the globe and is important in setting the ocean's stratification \citep{Caneill2022}.
 Furthermore, the circulation modifies the influence of surface buoyancy forcing on the ocean's buoyancy structure through heat advection \citep{Bryden1991}.
 Advection acts to alter the buoyancy structure remote from the forcing, which, in view of~\eqref{eq:TWR}, would also cause anomalies in the ocean circulation in that remote location.
 In this paper, we evaluate the variability in ocean's stratification over time to better understand the non-linear and non-local connection between the surface buoyancy forcing and the gyres.